 The Osler Medical Service

+Few individuals had greater influence on American medicine than did Sir William Osler.
 Soon after coming to Baltimore, Osler began making dramatic, progressive changes in medical education.
 Until that point medical school consisted of basic science classes and didactic lectures where professors examined patients in large amphitheaters while students observed from above.

-Osler established the full-time, sleep-in residency system whereby staff physicians lived in the Administration Building of the Hospital.
+Osler established the full-time, sleep-in residency system whereby staff physicians lived in the administration building of the hospital.
 As established, the residency was open-ended, and long tenure was the rule.
 Doctors spent as long as seven or eight years as residents, during which time they led a restricted, almost monastic life.
 Osler's contribution to medical education of which he was proudest was his idea of clinical clerkships--having third and fourth year students work with patients on the wards.
 He pioneered the practice of bedside teaching making rounds with a handful of students, demonstrating what one student referred to as his method of "incomparably thorough physical examination."

 The Johns Hopkins Hospital Today

-Today, the Hospital complex is a collection of more than a dozen "mini-hospitals" and centers, 37 buildings, 226 separate clinical services and more than 1,000 beds sprawling over half of the 44 acres housing the Johns Hopkins Medical Institutions in East Baltimore.
+Today, the hospital complex is a collection of more than a dozen "mini-hospitals" and centers, 37 buildings, 226 separate clinical services and more than 1,000 beds sprawling over half of the 44 acres housing the Johns Hopkins Medical Institutions in East Baltimore.
 A new 420,000 square-foot Outpatient Center opened in May 1992, to consolidate and enhance outpatient treatment facilities.
 In 1999, a new Comprehensive Cancer and Research Center opened that consolidated cancer-related clinical and research facilities into two new buildings.
 The best patient treatment and family support facilities combined with ultramodern laboratories provide the ideal cancer research and treatment center for the 21st century.

-The Hospital, along with its sister institutions, welcomes an estimated 10,000 visitors and employees each day.
-It is the work site of some 1,600 physicians, 600 residents and 1,500 nurses who provide 292,000 days of inpatient care each year, as well as services for 397,0000 outpatient visits and 85.000 emergency cases.
+The hospital, along with its sister institutions, welcomes an estimated 10,000 visitors and employees each day.
+It is the work site of some 1,600 physicians, 600 residents and 1,500 nurses who provide 292,000 days of inpatient care each year, as well as services for 397,0000 outpatient visits and 85,000 emergency cases.